AndreyKaiu/Anki_Simple-Image-Occlusion/README.md

 I don't get notified of your reviews, and properly troubleshooting an issue through them is nearly impossible.
 Instead, please either use the [issue tracker (preferred),](https://github.com/AndreyKaiu/Anki_Simple-Image-Occlusion/issues) add-on [support forums](https://forums.ankiweb.net/t/add-ons-simple-image-occlusion-official-support/60307), or just message me at [andreykaiu@gmail.com.](mailto:andreykaiu@gmail.com) Constructive feedback and suggestions are always welcome!

 **VERSIONS**
+- 1.1.2, date: 2025-10-12.
+The note type version hasn't changed.
+Added a "Save and Close" button.
+Renamed the Create button to "Create New."
+Notes of the "Image Occlusion Simple (v1.1)" type are now always created.
+Fixed a bug with adding a new note and immediately creating it using the addon.
+Some design changes have been made to rectangles that have not yet been created but are indicated by a border.
-- 1.1, date: 2025-10-12.
+- 1.1.1, date: 2025-10-12.
 Fixed a button display issue when viewing on ankiweb.net.
 The note type version hasn't changed, but you'll need to agree to change the template code (save your design first if you changed the default for "Image Occlusion Simple (v1.1)").
 - 1.1, date: 2025-09-02.
 The only difference with version 1.0 is in the card face template code, where the function of voicing the entered word by the voice engine when it is clicked is added (clicking again will allow you to enter the editing mode).
 Thanks to all those 500 who downloaded it.
 This version was made especially for this event.
 If you have any problems or suggestions, write to the forum, maybe I'll implement it if I have some free time.
-- 1.0, date: 2025-06-05.
+- 1.0.1, date: 2025-06-05.
 The note_type folder has been added.
 What does this mean?
 That no one has checked it before, but I had this type of record and the error was not detected :(
 - 1.0, date: 2025-05-04.
 First release

 **SPECIAL THANKS**